 Nuclear Non Water Welders

 Welders without diver certifications can still find work in the nuclear industry.
 The Bureau of Labor Statistics, or BLS, reports that nuclear welders, cutters, solderers and brazers make an average salary of $87,650 per year, or $42.14 per hour, as of May 2020.
 These positions also require special safety training and welders can be exposed to various levels of radioactivity while performing welds.
 The job requires attention to detail and precision.

 Other Industries that Hire Welders

 Welding is a versatile skill used in almost every industry imaginable.
 Nuclear welders looking for work outside of the nuclear industry can find positions in mining, shipbuilding, construction, auto manufacturing and many others.
-The average hourly wage for a welder outside of the nuclear industry, according to the BLS, was approximately $22.45 per hour as of 2011.
-At the bottom of the range, welders made a little over $12.00 per hour and at the top, a little over $23.00 per hour.
+The average hourly wage for a welder outside of the nuclear industry, according to the BLS, was approximately $22.45 per hour as of 2020.
+At the bottom of the range, welders made a little over $14.73 per hour and at the top, a little over $31.85 per hour.

 The training a welder receives prior to getting his first position is a critical determinant of his earnings.
 Training to be a welder can range from several weeks for a basic welding position, to several years and additional certifications for underwater welding in the nuclear industry.
 Community colleges offer a variety of welding programs often customized to the industries located in their areas.
 Understanding the potential earnings for a welding career assists students in choosing the right program and the right amount of training to achieve the positions and the income they are seeking.

 - International Atomic Energy Agency: Future Promising for Nuclear Power but Challenges Remain